fergalquinn77/ci-project4-fq-linkbuilder/TESTING.md

 </p>

 ## HTML Checks
 No errors were found when passing through the official [W3C validator](https://validator.w3.org/#validate_by_input).
-Here are the results of each page - [Homepage](assets/images/index-html-check.jpg), [Contact-Us](assets/images/contact-us-html-check.jpg), [Gallery](assets/images/gallery-html-check.jpg).

 ## PEP8 Testing
-I ran the pep8 validator on all .py files and all past.
+I ran the [PEP8 Validator](http://pep8online.com/) on all .py files and all past.

+## Javascript Testing
+I passed the Javascript through the [JSHint Validator](https://jshint.com/).
+The only warning related to using 'ES6'.

 # Manual testing
-Below is a summary of how I manually tested each user story.

-Usability was tested with the below user acceptance testing, sent to new users to ensure testing from different users, on different devices and browsers to ensure issues were caught and where possible fixed during development.
+## User Actions

 |     | User Actions           | Expected Results | Y/N | Comments    |
 |-------------|------------------------|------------------|------|-------------|